-Nowhere in the entire Al-Qur’ân is dajjal mentioned.
-Some commentators and translators have mentioned this name in their commentaries, but the fact is their commentaries find no support in the Arabic text of the Divine Book!
+Nowhere in the entire Al-Qur’ân is this character named Dajjal is mentioned.
+Some commentators and translators have mentioned this name in their commentaries, but the fact is their commentaries are their opinions and conjectures and find no support in the Arabic text of the Divine Book!
 The references of this myth are found in:

 Thereafter Tamim Dari and his crew left and returned to Madînah safely and narrated their escapade to the Prophet and converted to Islam.
 This incident took place more than 1400 years ago.
 [So dajjal is still alive all this time as he has not yet appeared] ~ A wonderful tale!
 The following questions need answers if what is narrated is true:

-4-166.
-“BUT ALLÂH BEARETH WITNESS THAT WHAT HE (I.E. ALLÂH) HATH SENT UNTO THEE (i.e. MUHAMMAD) HE (i.e. ALLÂH) HATH SENT FROM HIS (i.e. ALLÂH’S) KNOWLEDGE, and the malâ’ikah bear witness: but ENOUGH IS ALLÂH FOR A WITNESS.”
+Chapter 4 verse 166: “BUT ALLÂH BEARETH WITNESS THAT WHAT HE (i.e. ALLÂH) HATH SENT UNTO THEE (i.e. MUHAMMAD) HE (i.e. ALLÂH) HATH SENT FROM HIS (i.e. ALLÂH’S) KNOWLEDGE and the malâ’ikah bear witness: but ENOUGH IS ALLÂH FOR A WITNESS.”

 3. If any person was confronted by an animal-man like al-Jassasa in a strange country, will he follow him when he was so fearful looking and trust him when he could be killed?
-Is it not said in the Bukari hadîth that he looked like a devil?
+Is it not said in the Bukari hadîth that he looked like an animal man?
 They could not make out the front of his face from the back of his head due to excessive hair on his face.

 5. How is it possible for Dajjal to know about the Prophet when he is in chains thousands of miles away?
 If anyone claims the Allâh informed him, will that not be a contradiction that Allâh communicates with evil.